Jbrich95/scePrecip/README.md

           </ol>

 ## Uncertainty
 To quantify uncertainty in the marginal and extremal dependence fits, replace `Data` with a bootstrap sample of the observations; the bootstrap sample should also be a `n` by `d` matrix.
-In the paper, we apply the stationary bootstrap (Politis and Romano, 1994) with expected block size corresponding to 48 hours.
+In Richards et al. (2022), we apply the stationary bootstrap (Politis and Romano, 1994) with expected block size corresponding to 48 hours.
 The function used to derive a single stationary bootstrap sample is given in `src/stat_boot.R`.